The Virgo deliverables are as follows. Refer to the feature summary

 Virgo Jetty Server

-Virgo Jetty Server is similar to Virgo Tomcat Server but embeds the Jetty servlet container instead
+Virgo Jetty Server is similar to Virgo Server for Apache Tomcat but embeds the Jetty servlet container instead

 The Virgo snaps framework may be used to cleanly modularise the web bundles of an application.

-Currently, snaps only runs on Virgo Tomcat Server.
+Currently, snaps only runs on Virgo Server for Apache Tomcat.